The Plastic Experiment 2022/23

 Photo: Emma Grann/The Keep Sweden Tidy Foundation

 Get involved in citizen science to help the environment!
 Plastic pollution in nature is one of today’s major global environmental problems.
 The production, use and waste management of plastic products leads to environmental impacts that affect humans, plants and animals.
-In ForskarFredag’s mass experiment 2022/23 – the Plastic Experiment – everyone and especially school pupils can be part of a research project to help map how much plastic pollution can be found in different types of nature throughout Sweden.
+In ForskarFredag’s mass experiment 2022/23 – the Plastic Experiment – everyone and especially school pupils was part of a research project to help map how much plastic pollution can be found in different types of nature throughout Sweden.

 Plastic pollution in the oceans has received a lot of attention in recent years, but plastic waste is basically a problem that comes from the land.
 Excessive use of single-use plastic and packaging as well as ineffective waste management means that plastic often ends up in nature instead of being recycled.
 In order to solve these problems and reduce plastic litter in nature, we need to understand more about where, when and why plastic ends up there.
 This is something we don’t yet understand!

-How it will work
+How did it work

 The project is based on the Danish mass experiment on plastic pollution, plastforurening